Dallas: (972) 548-0088

 You’ve seen our radiant barrier and heard us talk about the huge difference it can make in lowering your attic temperature.
 Did you know that how it’s installed also makes a big difference?
 The poorly-installed radiant barrier will not get you the results you want.

 An adequately installed radiant barrier is stapled to the rafters of your attic.
 This method leaves a 6-8 inch air barrier, allowing the foto il breathe and reducing the chance of any radiant heat being conducted into your attic!
 Radiant barrier foil LOVES air…let it breathe!

 As hot air rises, the foil allows it to travel from your soffit vents up to the top of your attic, which can be exhausted through your roof vents.
 Whatever ventilation system you may have: passive, turbine fans, ridge vents, electric fans, or solar vents…radiant barrier can be engineered to allow proper airflow and reduce your attic temperatures dramatically!

 On the other hand, anything applied directly to your roof deck will not breathe and will most certainly conduct radiant heat into your attic space.
 It’s essential to consider the different product types out there and ensure that you are getting FOIL stapled to your rafters!

 Why We Do Not Recommend Installing Radiant Barrier On The Floor

-Moisture can be trapped under radiant barrier installed on the floor, insulation underneath can be damaged, and ultimately it just doesn’t work effectively.
+Moisture can be trapped under a radiant barrier installed on the floor, insulation underneath can be damaged, and it doesn’t work effectively.
 Make sure you are installing products to do what they are designed to do: radiant barrier stops heat from entering the attic, and insulation on the floor of your attic will keep your conditioned air in your living space.